chnm/thatcamp-org/wp-content/plugins/very-simple-contact-form/readme.txt

 * Install another contact form plugin to determine whether it's caused by my plugin or something else
 * In case you're using a SMTP plugin, please check their settingspage for mistakes

-= Does this plugin has anti-spam features? =
+= Does this plugin have anti-spam features? =
 Of course, the native WordPress sanitizing and escaping functions are included.

 It also contains 2 hidden honeypot fields and a simple numeric captcha.

-= Does VSCF meet the conditions of the GDPR? =
-The General Data Protection Regulation (GDPR) is a regulation in EU law on data protection and privacy for all individuals within the European Union.
+= Does this plugin meet the conditions of the GDPR? = The General Data Protection Regulation (GDPR) is a regulation in EU law on data protection and privacy for all individuals within the European Union.

 I did my best to meet the conditions of the GDPR: